Costs

 Employment tribunal costs

 In any such wrongful dismissal claim we would also discuss whether to proceed in the county court instead.
 Employment Tribunals can only award compensation of up to £25,000 for damages for breach of contract.
-It may be that we can advise that you would be better off bringing your claim in the Small Claims Court, County Court or High Court.

 The stages and costs of an employment tribunal claim